 - a.
-One parking space is required per dwelling unit; however, no more than two on-site parking spaces per dwelling unit are allowed. - b.
-No vehicle parking is required for the first 16 dwelling units.
+No parking is required for any dwelling unit, however, no more than 2 on-site parking spaces per dwelling unit are allowed. - b.

-- c.
 One parking space per 500 square feet is required for all nonresidential gross floor area or the minimum number of parking spaces set forth in Sec.
-7.1.2.C., whichever is less. - d.
+7.1.2.C., whichever is less. - c.
 No vehicle parking is required for the first 10,000 square feet of ground story gross floor area that meets the ground story height and ground story transparency requirements for a mixed use building (see Sec.
-3.2.6.). - e.
+3.2.6.). - d.
 Surface parking associated with a nonresidential use may not exceed 100% of the requirement enumerated in Sec.
 7.1.2.C.
 Parking spaces provided in an underground or structured parking garage do not count toward the maximum number of spaces permitted.